Preston Gómez: Houston Astros

 Once again, Gómez took to the coaching lines, for the St. Louis Cardinals (1976) and then back to the Dodgers (1977–79), where he assisted Tommy Lasorda for three seasons and coached in two more World Series — 1977 and 1978.

 Chicago Cubs and California Angels

 The exposure led to one last major league managing job, with the 1980 Cubs — but again Gómez met with frustration.
 The last-place Cubs dropped 52 of their first 90 games, and on July 23 Gómez was fired again, to be replaced by Joey Amalfitano.
-His career managing record, over seven years, was 346 wins, 529 losses (.395) with four last-place finishes.
+Not counting his interim role with Houston in 1973, his career managing record, over seven years, was 346 wins, 529 losses (.395) with four last-place finishes.

 Highly respected, Gómez remained in baseball as third-base coach (1981–84) of the California Angels, then served the Angels' organization as a special assignments scout and assistant to the general manager from 1985 until his death.

 Ongoing no-hitters aborted

 On two occasions, Gómez sent in pinch-hitters to hit for pitchers who had pitched no-hitters through eight innings.
 He did this on July 21, 1970, with the Padres' Clay Kirby and on September 4, 1974, with the Astros' Wilson.
 Both pitchers were losing their respective games at the time they were pulled.
 In both cases, the hitting strategy failed, and the games were ultimately lost.